-If you go this route, how should you prepare?
+If you go to Grad School right after Undergrad, how should you prepare?

 Honestly, no one really tells you how to apply to grad school, so this is some free info to keep in mind.
 Most grad schools require the GRE for you to get into their program, so you want to plan early for this.
 The latest that you should take the GRE is the summer before you go into your senior year because grad applications can be due as early as October, and it takes a while to study, take the test, and get your scores.
 Plan ahead for this and study hard!
 The test is not fun and definitely takes practice.